sverrejb/sverre.me/content/projects/sykkelkjokken-website/index.md

 Having worked mostly with React for frontend at that point, Svelte(kit) was nothing short of a revelation.
 Things made sense.
 The builds were small and loaded fast.
 The code was a joy to write, and not horrible to read after a few weeks.
 I still enjoy it, although I now prefer non-javascript/typescript when I can.

-There are still many things I want to with the site, but time is the most limited resource in my life in these days.
+There are still many things I want to do with the site, but time is the most limited resource in my life in these days.
 Luckily others have joined in a bit in the development.